-ED CODE STUDENT INFRACTION INTERVENTION/CONSEQUENCE 48900(b) Possessed, sold, or otherwise furnished any firearm, knife, explosive, or other dangerous object, unless, in the case of possession of any object of this type, the pupil had obtained written permission to possess the item from a certificated school employee, which is concurred by the principal or the designee of the principal.
-Any knife, razor blade, locking blade knife, switchblade or gravity knife, dirks or daggers, razor or unguarded blade, ice pick Any firearm, paint gun, pellet gun, BB gun, air soft pistol, live ammo, stun gun or Taser Tear gas weapons (mace, pepper spray) Explosive, fireworks, firecrackers, any projectile containing explosive or incendiary material-bomb, grenade, explosive missile, rocket propelled projectile containing explosive or incendiary material-bomb, grenade, explosive missile, rocket propelled projectile containing explosive or incendiary material or chemical substance, or breakable container containing flammable liquid or use/possession of a "stink bomb" Blackjack, Billy club, sand club, sandbag, sap, leaded cane, throwing star, zip or read explosive during explosive or incendiary material containing flammable liquid or use/possession of a "sting bomb" Confiscate object and give to police if notified May hold parent conference May refer to peer counseling (conflict mediation) May develop behavior support plan May develop behavior support plan May use after school detention May use after school detention May use after school detention May use on campus suspension 1 - 5 days May use on campus suspension 1 - 5 days May suspend 1 - 5 days May request an Expulsion Hearing intervention for current school year has taken place Bur, care sword, writing peri Kine, inclarkindokes, induction, bat, sing stor, crow bar, metal rod Laser pointer Projectiles (including but not limited to spit wads, rubber bands, and paper clips) If the student brandished (not threatened to) or possessed, sold or furnished a firearm (gun), please refer to EC 48915(c)(1) and EC 48915(c)(2) 48900(c) Unlawfully possessed, used, sold, or otherwise furnished, or been under the influence of, any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind.
-Alcohol Marijuana Prescription drugs Illegal drugs Must notify police within 1 school day (EC 48902) Confiscate object and offer to police May refer to community service May hold a Student Study Team May refer student to counseling or health professional May assign educational lesson component May use on campus suspension 1 - 5 days May suspend 1 - 5 days May request an Expulsion Hearing if intervention for current school year has taken place
+ED CODE STUDENT INFRACTION INTERVENTION/CONSEQUENCE 48900(b) Possessed, sold, or otherwise furnished any firearm, knife, explosive, or other dangerous object, unless, in the case of possession of any object of this type, the pupil had obtained written permission to possess the item from a certificated school employee, which is concurred by the principal or the designee of the principal. • Any knife, razor blade, locking blade knife, switchblade or gravity knife, dirks or daggers, razor or unguarded blade, ice pick • Any firearm, paint gun, pellet gun, BB gun, air soft pistol, live ammo, stun gun or Taser • Tear gas weapons (mace, pepper spray) • Explosive, fireworks, firecrackers, any projectile containing explosive or incendiary material-bomb, grenade, explosive missile, rocket propelled projectile containing explosive or incendiary material or chemical substance, or breakable container containing flammable liquid or use/possession of a "stink bomb" • Blackjack, Billy club, sand club, sandbag, sap, leaded cane, throwing star, zip gun, cane sword, writing pen knife, metal knuckles, nunchaku, bat, sling shot, crow bar, metal rod • Laser pointer • Projectiles (including but not limited to spit wads, rubber bands, and paper clips) Confiscate object and give to police if notified May hold parent conference May refer to peer counseling (conflict mediation) May hold Student Study Team meeting May develop behavior support plan May use after school detention May assign community service May refer student to counseling or health professional May use on campus suspension 1 - 5 days May suspend 1 - 5 days May file a police report May request an Expulsion Hearing if intervention for current school year has taken place If the student brandished (not threatened to) or possessed, sold or furnished a firearm (gun), please refer to EC 48915(c)(1) and EC 48915(c)(2) 48900(c) Unlawfully possessed, used, sold, or otherwise furnished, or been under the influence of, any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind. • Alcohol • Marijuana • Prescription drugs • Illegal drugs Must notify police within 1 school day (EC 48902) Confiscate object and offer to police May refer to community service May hold a Student Study Team May refer student to counseling or health professional May assign educational lesson component May use on campus suspension 1 - 5 days May suspend 1 - 5 days May request an Expulsion Hearing if intervention for current school year has taken place